pytorch/hydra-torch/examples/mnist_00.md

 $ python mnist_00.py -m epochs=1 dry_run=True adadelta.lr="0.001,0.01, 0.1"
 ```

-`Note:` these jobs can be dispatched to different resources and run in parallel or scheduled to run serially (by default).
+> **NOTE:** these jobs can be dispatched to different resources and run in parallel or scheduled to run serially (by default).
 More info on multirun: [Hydra Multirun].
 Hydra can use different hyperparameter search tools as well.
 See: [Hydra Ax plugin] and [Hydra Nevergrad plugin].

 ***
 ## Summary
 In this tutorial, we demonstrated the path of least resistance to configuring your existing PyTorch code with Hydra.
 The main benefits we get from the 'Basic' level are:
-- No more boilerplate `argparse` taking up precious linecount
+- No more boilerplate `argparse` taking up precious linecount.
 - All training related arguments (`epochs`, `save_model`, etc.)  are now configurable via Hydra.
 - **All** optimizer/scheduler (`Adadelta`/`StepLR`) arguments are exposed for configuration
-  -- extending beyond only the ones the user wrote argparse code for
+  -- extending beyond only the ones the user wrote argparse code for.
 - We have offloaded the book-keeping of compatible `argparse` code to Hydra via `hydra-torch` which runs tests ensuring all arguments track the API for the correct version of `pytorch`.

 However, there are some limitations in our current strategy that the [Intermediate Tutorial] will address.
 Namely: